Beat the Texas Heat at Dallas Water Parks This Summer!

 6 Bedford Splash

-Bedford Splash, located between Dallas and Ft.
+Bedford Splash, located in HEB between Dallas and Ft.
 Worth, features three different pools: a tot pool, leisure zero grade entry pool, and a multi-purpose recreation pool.
 The tot pool, also called "Guppy Cove," has a squirting sea turtle water feature and a Tiki boat slide.
 Older children will have fun at "Splash Beach," which has a waterfall feature, an interactive playground, a lily pad walk, tipping palm trees and 2 slides.
 There is also a Pro Bowl water slide, called the "Turbo Twister."
 This small water park also has an onsite concession stand and a party pavilion for organized activities.
 (817-952-2380)

 5 Great Wolf Lodge

 This year-round family resort, defies the seasons by featuring an indoor waterpark experience that is fun for visitors of all ages.
 The water park is exclusive to Lodge guests, as well, so it's never overcrowded.
 The popular 80,000 sq. ft. water park has nine waterslides, six pools, and a four-story treehouse water fort.
 There are also many organized daily activities for guests, such as a family-themed restaurant and bar, a confectionery and much more.
 There are also a wide variety of organized and supervised kids activities, such as story time complete with milk and cookies, and it also has a huge arcade.
 Kids who want to be pampered can even visit the onsite kid-themed spa!
 (817.488.6510, 800.693.9653)